Submit tasks at lightning speed with email templates

 3. Enter template text for the body of the email.

-4. Select the meatball menu (three dots) on the bottom menu bar of the new message pane.
+4. Select the meatball menu (three dots) in the bottom menu bar of the new message pane.

 5. Select Templates > Save draft as template > Save as new template